flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 All Pay Monthly and SIM Only plans come with access to O2 Priority – so you can grab exclusive offers and early gig tickets.
 O2’s plans also allow you to automatically connect to many of the network’s Wi-Fi hotspots across the UK.
 Plus, you can roam across much of Europe at no extra cost – and in some cases even further afield.
 We’ve got more details on roaming above.

 Some plans also chuck in additional freebies.
-At the time of writing for example, you can get up to a 6-month subscription to Apple Music thrown in, along with up to 6-months of another extra of your choice, with current options being Disney Plus, Amazon Prime, Amazon Music, Audible, McAfee, and Cafeyn.
+At the time of writing for example, you can get a 6-month subscription to your choice of Disney Plus, Amazon Prime, Amazon Music Unlimited, Audible, McAfee, and others thrown in on select plans.

 Awards

-O2 has won a lot of awards, including being hailed as the Most Popular Mobile Network and the Best Network for Roaming at the Uswitch Telecoms Awards 2023, as well as getting the Global Wireless Solutions (GWS) Most Reliable Network award for three years in a row, from 2018 to 2021.
+O2 has won a lot of awards, including being hailed as having the Best Mobile Network Coverage at the Uswitch Telecoms Awards 2026 and in 2025, as well as getting the Best Mobile Network for Roaming award from Uswitch in 2025.

 Network